-2. A lack of inclusivity and understanding of underrecognized communities creates design solutions that may not answer the needs and expectations of these

-3. Many underrecognized communities are unaware of careers and professional potential in design, or its impact on their environment.
+- 2. A lack of inclusivity and understanding of underrecognized communities creates design solutions that may not answer the needs and expectations of these communities. - How might design professionals better understand and better reflect the needs of underrecognized communities? - 3.
+Many underrecognized communities are unaware of careers and professional potential in design, or its impact on their environment.